Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Moving forward

-Employer of Record adoption in LatAm continues to grow in 2025 as companies look for faster, more compliant ways to hire across borders.
+Employer of Record adoption in LatAm continues to grow as companies look for faster, more compliant ways to hire across borders.
 The trend reflects a simple reality: businesses want access to top talent without navigating complex labor laws.

 Build compliant teams in Latin America with Howdy